wsldl-pg/ArchW-docs/Known-issues.md

 ## systemd/systemctl
 WSL does not supports systemd.
-I recommend use systemctl alternative script.
+I recommend use systemctl alternative script or bottle.

+#### WSL1
+A systemd alternative script can be used.
+However, this is only partially compatible.

 Download [systemd-altctl-1.4.3027-1-x86_64.pkg.tar.xz](https://github.com/yuk7/arch-systemctl-alt/releases/download/1.4.3027-1/systemd-altctl-1.4.3027-1-x86_64.pkg.tar.xz) and run ```pacman -U systemd-altctl-1.4.3027-1-x86_64.pkg.tar.xz``` to install.

+#### WSL2
+You can use systemd bottle "[genie](https://github.com/arkane-systems/genie)".

+Using it, you can run systemd completely.